Sakshi1309/js-pvb69x/README.md

 apply(): The apply method is similar to the call() method.
 The only difference is that, call() method takes arguments separately whereas, apply() method takes arguments as an array.

 bind(): This method returns a new function, where the value of “this” keyword will be bound to the owner object, which is provided as a parameter.

+Currying: Currying is an advanced technique to transform a function of arguments n, to n functions of one or fewer arguments.